ErikThorsell/dotfiles/README.md

 Historically, I have had a dotfiles repository with a shell script which automated part of my setup configuration files-process.
 It grew, and grew, and it became more and more difficult to keep track of everything.
-Not to mention the issues I had maintaining one shell script which accomodated both macOS and Ubuntu systems.
+Not to mention the issues I had maintaining one shell script which accommodated both macOS and Ubuntu systems.
 Because of this, I decided to switch to using Ansible.

 ## Prerequisites